radiantlogic-v8/documentation-new/home-pages/index.md

   > Learn about the configuration commands that are supported with the RadiantOne REST API.

   > [Release Notes](release-notes/iddm-8-0-0)
-  > Learn about improvements and bug fixes for RadiantOne Identity Data Management and Environment Operations Center.
+  > Learn about improvements and bug fixes for RadiantOne Identity Data Management.

   > [Data Sources Supported](data-sources/data-sources-supported)
   > Learn about identity data source backends supported in RadiantOne Identity Data Management.